-Size is the most important aspect to get right when deciding on a bike for your child.
-If the bike is too big or too small, it can ruin your child's first biking experience and lead to accidents.
+Bike sizing is the most important aspect to get right when deciding on a bike for your child.
+If the bike is too big or too small, it can ruin your child's biking experience and lead to accidents.

 What sizes do kids bikes come in?